50 Easy Home Hacks That Will Instantly Improve Your Life

 Clean HVAC filters regularly to keep air moving throughout your home.

-“HVAC filters can collect a lot of dust and debris over time, leading to lower air quality and reduced air flow,” says Luke Babich, a real estate investor and the co-founder of Clever Real Estate.
+"HVAC filters can collect a lot of dust and debris over time, leading to lower air quality and reduced air flow," says Babich.
 Regular cleanings—every three months or so—can help maximize airflow efficiency throughout your home, ensuring things stay temperate and comfortable on those especially balmy or chilly days.

 And replace them to keep your home cleaner.